> > > >

 In the 1970s, a decade that experienced both high inflation and high unemployment, two legislators spearheaded a reconsideration of the nation’s economic policy goals.
 Senator Hubert H. Humphrey and Congressman Augustus Hawkins believed the President’s administration and the Federal Reserve should coordinate their plans for fiscal and monetary policies to bring the unemployment rate and inflation down to the low levels reached in earlier decades.

 It also required the Federal Reserve to provide Congress with a semi-annual report on the Fed’s objectives and plans for monetary policy.
-Twice each year, the Fed Chairman’s “Humphrey-Hawkins testimony” is closely watched for signals of changes in monetary policy.
+Twice each year, the Fed Chair’s “Humphrey-Hawkins testimony” is closely watched for signals of changes in monetary policy.

 For most of its history, the Fed’s involvement in the protection of consumers largely involved ensuring that banks were safe and sound.
 That changed in 1968 when Congress passed the Consumer Credit Protection Act.
 Under the act’s “Truth in Lending“ provisions, the Fed issued new regulations that require lenders to provide information about credit terms and to express the cost of credit as an annual percentage rate (APR).